 At the end of the work day.

 Take 30 minutes at the end of the work day to put away and prepare items for the next day.
-You can return office supplies to the supply cabinet or desk drawer, return files to the filing cabinet, replace tools in their designated storage area, and wipe down countertops and workspaces.
+Return office supplies to the supply cabinet or desk drawer, return files to the filing cabinet, replace tools in their designated storage area, and wipe down countertops and workspaces.

 At the end of the day at home.

-Add tidying up your home to your evening routine.
-Before you take out the trash, lock windows and doors, and get ready for bed, spend 15 minutes picking up and/or returning items to their storage area.
+Tidy up your home in the evening before you take out the trash, lock windows and doors, and get ready for bed.
+Take 15 minutes to walk around your home and pick up and/or return items to their appropriate storage area.

 Work within your personal preferences.

-You get to decide how you’d like to spend your time and energy in a way that works for you, and your lifestyle.
-At a very basic level, it’s all about understanding your personal preferences, and then working within those preferences.
+You get to decide how you’d like to spend your time and energy in a way that works for you and your lifestyle.
+At a very basic level, you must first understand your personal preferences and then work within those preferences.

-Don’t forget, it takes time to organize and keep items organized.
-Be choosy about how, and when, you’ll spend your energy and focus when it comes to keeping things organized.
+Remember: it takes time to organize items.
+Be choosy about how, and when, you’ll spend your time and energy.

-Organization is just like any other skill.
-Like it or not, you have to practice it on a regular basis if you want to improve your skills.
+Organization is like any other skill.
+You must practice organization on a regular basis if you want to improve your skills.
 And of course, the best way to practice organization skills, is to actually organize items on a regular basis.

 What will take away solid hours of your time is an unruly, unmaintained, and disorganized space.
-That translates to countless stressful hours spent sorting, digging, and searching for items…and repeating the dreaded process anytime you need to find something.
+And that translates to stressful hours spent sorting, digging, and searching for items…and repeating the dreaded process anytime you want to find something.

 You can look at it this way: would you rather spend five hours searching for something or spend a mere five minutes putting something away?
 The choice is yours!

-Try spending five to ten minutes a day tidying up your home and office.
-If you are consistent in your work, you’ll be able to keep clutter at bay and keep your living space in tip-top order.
+Spend five to ten minutes a day to tidy up your home and office.
+If you are consistent in your work, you’ll keep clutter at bay and keep your living space in tip-top order.

 How about you?
-Which of these points surprised you the most?
+Which of these how to be organized points surprised you the most?
 Can you think of any other habits you’ll need to adopt if you want to be organized?
 Join the conversation and leave a comment below!